-BG195.
+- Material changes. - BG195.
 The middle portion of the facade zone of Medium Density Infill buildings, should employ consistent scale of detail elements, materials and colours.

-6.4.8.4.3.
+6.4.8.3.4.
 Delineation of fourth floor Guidelines

-BG196.
+- BG196.
 In the case of a five storey building, the fourth floor should be horizontally delineated by establishing a datum on the building facade through one or more of the following architectural devices:

-- a) Cornices, projecting mouldings;
+- Cornices, projecting mouldings;

-- b) Masonry courses;
+- Masonry courses;

-- c) Material changes.
+- Material changes.

-BG197.
-The front facade portion of the fourth floor of a five storey building need not be built at the build-to line provided it is vertically delineated and articulated.
+- The front facade portion of the fourth floor of a five storey building need not be built at the build-to line provided it is vertically delineated and articulated.

-6.4.8.4.4.
+6.4.8.3.5.
 Delineation of roof

-BG198.
-The top floor of a Medium Density building should be made distinct from the middle of the building through the use of either sloping roofs or dormer elements.

-BG199.
-The top floor should be constructed within the roof portion of the building's façade and should be horizontally delineated by a cornice.
+- BG198.
+The top floor of a Medium Density building should be made distinct from the middle of the building through the use of either sloping roofs or dormer elements. - BG199.
+The top floor should be constructed within the roof portion of the building's façade and should be horizontally delineated by a cornice. - BG200.

-BG200.
 The building cornice should be well articulated and proportioned and employ distinct materials, detailing and colours.

-6.4.8.5.
-Height
+6.4.8.4.
+Height Guidelines

-BG201.
-Generally, buildings of 3-5 floors are appropriate along Main Street and Vodden Street, while built form that addresses other streets fronted by the Medium Denisty Transition Character Sub-Area should be no higher than 3 floors.

-BG202.
-Suitable built forms along Thomas Street, Lorne Avenue, and Isabella Street that are part of Medium Density infill development projects include 2-3 storey "city-homes" with their primary entrance from the street, live-work townhouses or stacked townhouses.
+- BG201.
+Generally, buildings of 3-5 floors are appropriate along Main Street and Vodden Street, while built form that addresses other streets fronted by the Medium Denisty Transition Character Sub-Area should be no higher than 3 floors. - Suitable built forms along Thomas Street, Lorne Avenue, and Isabella Street that are part of Medium Density infill development projects include 2-3 storey "city-homes" with their primary entrance from the street, live-work townhouses or stacked townhouses.

-6.4.8.5.1.
+6.4.8.4.1.
 Height gradient

-The impact of a building's placement and orienta-BG203. tion on neighbouring streets, buildings and open spaces shall be limited by creating appropriate transitions scaled to neighbouring buildings.
+BG203.
+The impact of a building's placement and orientation on neighbouring streets, buildings and open spaces shall be limited by creating appropriate transitions scaled to neighbouring buildings.